sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - Amazon Web Services owns and maintains the network-connected hardware required for these application services, while you provision and use what you need via a web application

+## Deployment Models for Cloud Computing
+The three cloud computning deployment models are cloud-based, on-premises, and hybrid

+1. **Cloud-Based Deployment**:
+    - Run all parts of the application in the cloud
+    - Migrate existing applications to the cloud
+    - Design and build new applications in the cloud
+    - For example, a company might create an application consisting of virtual servers, databases, and networking components that are fully based in the cloud.

+2. **On-Premises Deployment**:
+    - Deploy resources by using virtualization and resource management tools.
+    - Increase resource utilization by using application management and virtualization technologies.
+    - On-premises deployment is also known as private cloud deployment.
+    - For example, you might have applications that run on technology that is fully kept in your on-premises data center.
+Though this model is much like legacy IT infrastructure, its incorporation of application management and virtualization technologies helps to increase resource utilization.

+3. **Hybrid Deployment**:
+    - Connect cloud-based resources to on-premises infrastructure.
+    - Integrate cloud-based resources with legacy IT applications.
+    - For example, you have legacy applications that are better maintained on premises, or government regulations require your business to keep certain records on premises.

 ## Deployment Models of the Cloud
 ### Private Cloud